Swetha-ramasamy/FindMeal/README.md

 # FindMeal

-## FindMeal is used to find the meals and it's recepie based on the input given , the input can be a main ingredient of the dish or food category.
+## FindMeal is used to find the meals and it's recipe based on the input given , the input can be a main ingredient of the dish or food category.

 <ul>
 <li>This website fetches the result with help of MealDB API</li>